The quick and dirty: Leah Markum, brand strategy and content writer and designer

 So, I shifted to agricultural communications and professional writing.
 This took me on a journey across communications: journalism, technical writing, graphic design, photography, videography, and public relations.

-Outside of school, I discovered how I could balance pragmatism, creativity, and strategy, and write substance.
-It’s marketing writing, or copywriting.
+Outside of school, I discovered how I could balance pragmatism, creativity, strategy, and write substance.
+It was marketing writing, or copywriting.
 Add a little graphic design, and I can have a unified approach.
+Yet, in practice, I often needed to do the high-level strategy and work my way downstream to production.

 But enough about me.